openstack-archive/deb-python-coffin/README.rst

       and therefore not recognized by Jinja2.
 For example, a notable place were this would occur is the HTML generation of Django Forms.

+    * The {% autoescape %} tag is immensily difficult to port and currently not supported.

 == Running the tests ==